lyndon025/playtested/src/content/article/legacy/2023-03-24-drag-and-drop-characters-and-settings-to-solve-story-puzzles--first-impressions---storyte.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-03-24-drag-and-drop-characters-and-settings-to-solve-story-puzzles-first-impressions-storyte
+title: Drag and drop characters and settings to solve story puzzles | First Impressions - Storyteller
+game: Storyteller
 description: Storyteller is a unique drag and drop puzzle game with fascinating novel mechanics and a cute medieval inspired artstyle.
 You are given multiple empty panels for a given scenario, plus a multitude of settings and characters to place per scenario.
 It’s up to you to arrange them in a way that will fit the scenario’s objectives.
 Be it somebody dying, living happily ever after, or getting revenge; you need to satisfy the objective in order to solve the puzzle.
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-03-24-drag-and-drop-characters-and-settings-to-solve-story-puzzles--first-impressions---storyte-0.avif
+  - /images/reviews/legacy/2023-03-24-drag-and-drop-characters-and-settings-to-solve-story-puzzles--first-impressions---storyte-1.avif
+  - /images/reviews/legacy/2023-03-24-drag-and-drop-characters-and-settings-to-solve-story-puzzles--first-impressions---storyte-2.avif
+  - /images/reviews/legacy/2023-03-24-drag-and-drop-characters-and-settings-to-solve-story-puzzles--first-impressions---storyte-3.avif
+  - /images/reviews/legacy/2023-03-24-drag-and-drop-characters-and-settings-to-solve-story-puzzles--first-impressions---storyte-4.avif
 pubDate: 2023-03-24
 tags:
   - adventure
   - console
   - ios
   - macos
-- nintendo switch
+  - nintendo-switch
   - pc
   - puzzle
   - simulation
   - storyteller
   - taptap
 thumb: /images/reviews/legacy/2023-03-24-drag-and-drop-characters-and-settings-to-solve-story-puzzles--first-impressions---storyte-0.avif
-title: Drag and drop characters and settings to solve story puzzles | First Impressions
-  - Storyteller
-game: Storyteller
-gallery:
-- /images/reviews/legacy/2023-03-24-drag-and-drop-characters-and-settings-to-solve-story-puzzles--first-impressions---storyte-0.avif
-- /images/reviews/legacy/2023-03-24-drag-and-drop-characters-and-settings-to-solve-story-puzzles--first-impressions---storyte-1.avif
-- /images/reviews/legacy/2023-03-24-drag-and-drop-characters-and-settings-to-solve-story-puzzles--first-impressions---storyte-2.avif
-- /images/reviews/legacy/2023-03-24-drag-and-drop-characters-and-settings-to-solve-story-puzzles--first-impressions---storyte-3.avif
-- /images/reviews/legacy/2023-03-24-drag-and-drop-characters-and-settings-to-solve-story-puzzles--first-impressions---storyte-4.avif
 ---

 Storyteller is a unique drag and drop puzzle game with fascinating novel mechanics and a cute medieval inspired artstyle.
 You are given multiple empty panels for a given scenario, plus a multitude of settings and characters to place per scenario.
 It’s up to you to arrange them in a way that will fit the scenario’s objectives.
 Be it somebody dying, living happily ever after, or getting revenge; you need to satisfy the objective in order to solve the puzzle.

 The panels affect each other chronologically, a character dying early in the story will become a ghost if placed later on.
 Making two characters fall in love with each other will induce heartbreaks for any additional lover you might want to add… unless the setting specifically calls for an affair.
 This mechanic is just cleverly made, intricately designed, and it has led me to trying out many different combinations of characters and settings just to see what would happen in the other panels.